Throwback to 1989

 A monumental year, and not only for Vi…

-The year 1989 – when Apple Macs were newly launched and innovations such as the Internet were on the verge of invention… and Visual Identity was established!
+The year 1989!
+When Apple Macs were newly launched and innovations such as the Internet were on the verge of invention.
+Most importantly, Visual Identity was established!

 Vi is one of the longest established award-winning agencies in Milton Keynes.
-Our experience in the industry has allowed us to build long term relationships with our clients, and support them across a mixture of services whilst constantly evolving with the times.
+Our experience in the industry has allowed us to build long term relationships with our clients.
+This has allowed us to support our clients across a mixture of services whilst constantly evolving with the times.

 The World Wide Web was born

-Sir Tim Berners-Lee came up with the idea of the World Wide Web while working as a software engineer in Geneva, Switzerland.
+Sir Tim Berners-Lee came up with the idea of the World Wide Web.
+This was whilst he was working as a software engineer in Geneva, Switzerland.
 He saw it as a way for scientists around the world to share information, and the rest is history!

 The near-miss!

-In March 1989 an asteroid, 1,000-feet in diameter missed the earth by just 400,000 miles and a few months later, scientists told us we narrowly missed being struck by another passing asteroid weighing a massive 400 million tons!
+In March 1989 an asteroid, 1,000-feet in diameter missed the earth by just 400,000 miles.
+A few months later, scientists told us we narrowly missed another passing asteroid.
+This one weighing a massive 400 million tons!

 Blast off!